The History Of TheBlackzone

 By January 28, 2002 I already made use of this new independence and installed “The Blackzone Forums”, a forum mainly for the attendees of our frequent LAN party events.
 Also I created my own guestbook software with Perl.

-Another notably change has been, that I was meanwhile crafting all of HTML code in use just with the VIM editor.
-The HTML meta data for "generator" stated "Handmade by me :-) using VIM".
+Another notably change has been, that I was meanwhile crafting all of the HTML code with the VIM editor without any other tools.
+The HTML meta data for “generator” stated “Handmade by me :-) using VIM”.

 In February I made some minor changes to the layout, namely I removed the sidebar.
 I can’t remember what exactly the reason for this was, but I guess it had to do with the implementation of the new Blackzone forums.